JasonBarnabe/yesscript/README.md

 YesScript lets you easily block websites from running JavaScript.
-Useful for sites who abuse JavaScript, not so useful for security.
+Useful for sites that abuse JavaScript, not so useful for security.

+## For Firefox up to version 56 only!

+For Firefox 57 and newer see https://github.com/log69/yesscript2

 ## Block or unblock a site